 We have been exploring “scents of the season” these past couple of weeks in preschool.
 As we get ready for Christmas, I saw these cute pinecone trees on The Wool Acorn blog, and I thought this would be wonderful for the children to make.
 But I wanted to incorporate a holiday scent for the children to explore … so we made sure our pinecones were scented!

-We did intend to scent the pinecones ourselves (we really did!).
-The pinecones that were collected were a little damp and not yet open - so they were put them in a warm oven.
-They DID start to open ... however the smell coming from the oven was not so pleasant, so we ended that process and ran to store to buy the pre-made scented ones.
+I did intend to scent the pinecones myself (I really did!).
+The pinecones that were collected were a little damp and not yet open – so they were put them in a warm oven.
+They DID start to open … however the smell coming from the oven was not so pleasant, so we ended that process and ran to store to buy the pre-made scented ones.
 But I still do want to give this another try at some point (maybe after the pinecones dry out naturally).
 In any case, the store-bought ones had a lovely cinnamon scent.
 If you make them yourself, you can experiment with other scented oils.